Sustainable Seafood Procurement and Processing Policy

 Illegal, Unreported and Unregulated (IUU) Fishing

-As an ISSF Participating Company, Sea Value has pledged to refrain from transactions in tuna caught by harvesting vessels or transported by transshipment vessels on the IUU Vessel List of any RFMO identified as having engaged in illegal, unreported and unregulated fishing activities.
+As an ISSF founder and member, Sea Value has pledged to refrain from transactions in tuna caught by harvesting vessels or transported by transshipment vessels on the IUU Vessel List of any RFMO identified as having engaged in illegal, unreported and unregulated fishing activities.
 Our traceability scheme ensures we keep this pledge and if product is later found to have come from vessel placed on such a list it shall be recalled from the marketplace.

 Marine Protected Areas